vesalukkarila/confident-spring-02-IoC-basics/README.md

 - @PropertySource needs to be set in config file (remember, order matters if several), properties accessed through @Value
 - @Profile("env"): Class will run only in specified profile (remember to set VM options)
 - @PropertySource can be choosen to be used only when run in certain profile

+## Use
+Endpoints for local use:
+- GET "/" returns html greeting
+- GET "/invoices" returns all posted invoices as JSON
+- POST "/invoices?user_id=jeff&amount=40" creates an invoice and returns it as JSON
+- POST "/*" returns 404